aws-samples/aws-lambda-layer-kubectl/README.md

 # lambda-layer-kubectl

-**lambda-layer-kubectl** is an [AWS Lambda Layer](https://docs.aws.amazon.com/en_us/lambda/latest/dg/configuration-layers.html) that encapsulates all the required assets to interact with **Amazon EKS** control plane and help you directly **`kubectl`** against Amazon EKS in AWS Lambda.
+**aws-lambda-layer-kubectl** is an [AWS Lambda Layer](https://docs.aws.amazon.com/en_us/lambda/latest/dg/configuration-layers.html) that encapsulates all the required assets to interact with **Amazon EKS** control plane and help you directly **`kubectl`** against Amazon EKS in AWS Lambda.
 You could just write 2~5 lines of shell script and it takes all the rest for you while your code size could minimize down to [1.5KB only](https://twitter.com/pahudnet/status/1078563515898707968).

 # Features

-- [x] Ships all the required assests including `kubectl`, `aws-iam-authenticator`, `aws` CLI and `jq`.
+- [x] Ships all the required assests including `kubectl`, `aws` CLI and `jq`.
 Just include the layer and you get everything required.
 - [x] It takes care of the Amazon EKS authentication behind the scene.
 - [x] Straight `kubectl` against Amazon EKS without `client-go` or python client SDK for K8s.
 Zero code experience required.
 Just shell script.
 - [x] Invoke your Lambda function with any `yaml` file from local and it can `kubectl apply -f` for you to apply it on Amazon EKS.